FAQ

 Here are some of the commonly asked questions about joining the San Francisco Police Department.
-If you still have questions, contact a recruiter by scrolling to the form at the bottom of the page.
-If you are ready to join, click the Apply Now button.
+If you still have questions, contact us.
+If you are ready, click APPLY NOW.

 Minimum Qualifications:

-• Age: Applicants must be at least 20 years old when they take the examination and at least 21 years of age by the time of appointment.
+Applicants must be at least 20 years old when they take the examination.
+21 years of age by the time of appointment.
 There’s no maximum age limit.

-• Citizenship: A U.S. Citizenship is no longer required, but applicants must be legally authorized to work in the United States under Federal Law.
+A U.S. Citizenship is no longer required.
+Applicants must be legally authorized to work in the United States under Federal Law.

 Salary: